RBWR-Development/rpwr-books/09_Electrical.md

 There are 3 buses:

-- Main Bus, powers non critical equipment.
+- Main Bus, powers non-critical equipment.
 - Safety Bus, powers critical equipment.

 Both of these buses can be connected either to one of the offsites or the generator.
 Safety bus can also be powered by diesel generator.

 - Low Power Bus, powers devices such as lights, controls or ventilation.

-This bus is powered from the Safety Bus or a battery
+This bus is powered from the Safety Bus or a battery.

 ## Islanding mode